Te Wiki o Te Reo Māori

 Guide to language courses, resources, whakataukī, local place names and more...

-Come to the library for stories both in English and Māori.
-Singing, music, rhymes and fun in both languages.
-Reo rua storytimes are for tamariki under 5 and are free!
+Come to the library for stories in both English and Māori.
+Singing, music, crafts and fun in both languages.

 Each month a member of the Heritage & Māori Collections team chooses a whakataukī (Māori proverb or saying) for display in the library.